Saif Sports Saga women's cricket team

 The Saif Sports Saga women's cricket team is a Pakistani women's cricket team, sponsored by the Saif Sports Saga.
-They competed in the National Women's Cricket Championship and the Women's Cricket Challenge Trophy between 2014 and 2016.
+They competed in the National Women's Cricket Championship and the Women's Cricket Challenge Trophy from 2014 to 2016.

 History

 Saif Sports Saga first competed in the Women's Cricket Challenge Trophy in 2014, finishing third out of four teams.
 The following season, 2015–16, they finished bottom of the five team group.